gayatrivenugopal/gayatrivtandon.github.io/research.markdown

 <li><a href="https://github.com/gayatrivenugopal/complex-word-identification-hindi">Complex Word Identification</a></li>
 <li><a href="https://github.com/gayatrivenugopal/bibliometric_lexical_simplification">Bibliometric Analysis of Studies on Lexical Simplification</a></li>
 </ul>

+I have mentored student research projects in the areas of machine learning and data science.
 My publications can be found <a href="https://https://scholar.google.com/citations?user=z7J-KOwAAAAJ">here</a>.